 These are all things that children need, but fighting with a sibling is not the best way for them to achieve these goals; you can guide them to find more appropriate ways to get their needs met.

-What they learn from the fighting
+What children learn from the fighting

 In addition, children actually do learn important life skills through the arguing they do with their siblings.
-They learn to:

 - deal with power struggles.